strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

   * **localhost.cer**
   * **localhost.key**

-## Create the Amazon Verified Permissions policy and an IAM user
+## Create the Amazon Verified Permissions policy

 To implement Maverics with Amazon Verified Permissions, you must first create your Amazon Verified Permissions policies in the AWS Management Console.
 Maverics will use these policies to perform the authorization.